Achieving Goals using Reward Shaping and Curriculum Learning: Methods

+The initial joint positions are obtained by setting them to a hard-coded home position to which a small random perturbation (8\%) is added: $s_0 = s_{home} + 0.08 \cdot L \cdot \mathcal{U}[-1,1]$, where $L$ represents the joint ranges.
+A total of 9 continuous actions are used, which include joint positions and gripper control.
+The observations are continuous and consist of joint position and velocity, end-effector position, object states, and goal position.
+More information can be found in the Appendix.

-We implemented the environment described above in Isaac Gym \cite{makoviychuk2021isaac}, an end-to-end high performance robotics simulation platform.
-Throughout our experiments we used the RL Games \cite{rlGames} (a highly-optimized GPU RL framework) implementation of Proximal Policy Optimization algorithm \cite{schulman2017ppo}. \hlpink{Our main experiments were repeated over 3 seeds.
-Table {\ref{t:hyperparams}} contains more details regarding the architecture used.}
+We implement the environment described above in Isaac Gym \cite{makoviychuk2021isaac}, an end-to-end high-performance robotics simulation platform.
+Throughout our experiments, we use the RL Games \cite{rlGames} (a highly-optimized GPU RL framework) implementation of Proximal Policy Optimization algorithm \cite{schulman2017ppo}.
+The Appendix contains more details regarding the hyperparameters used.